amir-hormozi/Photo-Lock/README.md

-# FileLock: Secure File Encryption for iOS
+# Photo Lock: Secure File Encryption for iOS

-FileLock is a sample iOS application that demonstrates how to securely encrypt and decrypt files using a hybrid encryption scheme powered by the device's **Secure Enclave** and **CryptoKit**.
+Photo Lock is a sample iOS application that demonstrates how to securely encrypt and decrypt photos using a hybrid encryption scheme powered by the device's **Secure Enclave** and **CryptoKit**.
 It provides a clear, end-to-end example of modern cryptographic practices on iOS.

 ## ✨ Key Features